North Pole Breakfast time is soon to be upon us.

 We set up the dining room table with new Christmas jumpers.

 All of our Christmas teddies and lots and lots of food!!
-If you want to check out Etsy they have loads of cool stuff all great for a Christmas breakfast, these are our favorite Etsy finds:
+These are some of our favorite Etsy finds:

 - North Pole Straw Wrappers